Scrummy Lane

 This post may contain affiliate links.
 Please read my disclosure for more info.

-The greeks can get pretty fancy with a simple rice dish.
-This delicious Greek lemon rice uses just rice, chickpeas and a few other pantry ingredients to make a delicious lunch or side.
-Got a pressure cooker?
-It’s ready in 10 minutes.
-Or just make it on the stove top.
+The Greeks can get pretty fancy with a simple rice dish!
+This delicious lemony Greek rice and chickpeas uses just rice, chickpeas and a few other pantry ingredients to make a delicious lunch or side.
+Made in the pressure cooker or on the stove top, this is ready in under 30 minutes.

 A plate of lemony Mediterranean rice with chickpeas in a blue bowl and with a spoon in it